L3thal14/HacktheBox-Walkthroughs/Boxes/lame/README.md

 <img src="https://github.com/L3thal14/HacktheBox-Walkthroughs/blob/master/Boxes/lame/screenshots/ssh_decrypted_lame.png?raw=true"/>

 The output is ```<Decrypted SSH key>.pub```
-Copy this Decrupted SSH key.
+Copy this Decrypted SSH key.
 Now we are going to plug this in with the SSH command to login to the machine as the **root** user.
 <img src="https://github.com/L3thal14/HacktheBox-Walkthroughs/blob/master/Boxes/lame/screenshots/rooted_1_lame.png?raw=true"/>